Call Us Today! (702) 254-7577

 This approach, propounded by Professor S. Krashen, stresses the similarities between learning the first and second languages.
 There is no correction of mistakes.
 Learning takes place by the students being exposed to language that is comprehensible or made comprehensible to them.

 The benefits of taking an ESL course are clear.
 By improving your English skills you gain better access to education, a better earning potential, a better social life, and even better results from healthcare.
-We here at Northwest Community College are committed to enhancing our student’s lives, which is why we are proud to offer our ESL courses free of charge to our students and to extend that offer to their families.
+At our trade school, we are committed to enhancing our student’s lives, which is why we are proud to offer our ESL courses free of charge to our students and to extend that offer to their families.